 Water flossing is a great alternative to traditional flossing.
 Why?
 Because it’s clinically proven to effectively remove food particles and plaque from teeth and is gentle yet effective for dental work such as crowns, veneers, implants and braces.
 Waterpiks are easy to use and convenient – taking only 1-minute to floss your entire mouth each day – using pulsating water to clean in hard to reach areas around your teeth.
 The pressure of the water stream easily loosens food particles and is 50% more effective for gum health versus string floss.

-• ADVANCED WATER FLOSSING: Aquarius is a performance water flosser model featuring enhanced pressure with 10...
+- ADVANCED WATER FLOSSING: Aquarius is a fully featured water flosser featuring enhanced pressure with 10...

 There are many different brands and models of water flossers on the market (check out our comprehensive guide here), including countertop and portable-sized versions.
 Also, many have advanced features and benefits that can help you achieve optimum flossing in only 60 seconds per day.
 Now, investing in a water flosser may run to between $50-$100, but again, this solution is so easily incorporated into your dental hygiene routine, the cost is totally worth it!